MadcapJake/NitEd/CONTRIBUTING.md

 ## Submitting Issues

-* Include the version of nit-ed you are using and the OS.
+* Include the version of NitEd you are using and the OS.
 * Include screenshots and animated GIFs whenever possible; they are immensely helpful.
 * Check the dev tools (`alt-cmd-i`) for errors to include.
 If the dev tools